sachagavino/astroMUGS/README.md

 A modular and user-friendly pipeline to couple MHD, radiative transfer, and chemistry simulations.
 The code can convert RADMC3D input/output files to a NAUTILUS friendly format, and vice-versa. astroMUGS is the new version of the library chemdiskpy.
-The pipeline is based on a combination of [Xarray][1] and [Zarr][2] for a fast and intuitive use.
+In the next release, the pipeline will be based on a combination of [Xarray][1] and [Zarr][2] for a fast and intuitive use.

 [1]: https://docs.xarray.dev/en/stable/